Connecting Gateways and Clusters

 -

-You can configure the Security Gateway object in Smart-1 Cloud with a static IP address as the main IP address (similar to configuring a Security Gateway from an on-premises Security Management Server).
+You can configure the Security Gateway object in Smart-1 Cloud with a static IP address as the primary IP address (in the same way you configure a Security Gateway from an on-premises Security Management Server).

 When you configure the Security Gateway object with a Tunnel IP address, management traffic, control connections, and Smart-1 Cloud tenant communications use this main static IP address through the maas_tunnel interface.